Vanilla Bourbon Pods - V. Planifolia (15-18 cm)

 The Vanilla Planifolia orchid species takes three years to begin flowering, eventually producing vanilla beans after pollination.
 From the pollination of the flower to the development of the pod, it takes a little over a year.
 The entire production process is highly time-consuming and done entirely by hand.

 The orchid flowers bloom for only 48 hours before they perish.
 During this brief window, pollination must be meticulously carried out by hand.
 The flower is carefully opened using a bamboo tool, and the stigma and stamens of each flower are gently pressed together without damaging the flower.
 From this point, it takes between 4-9 months for the vanilla beans to fully ripen.
-The pod is considered ready for harvest when its tip changes from green to yellow while remaining completely odorless.
+The pod is considered ready for harvest when ist tip changes from green to yellow while remaining completely odorless.
 The seductive perfume of the pod only develops during the subsequent lengthy processing process.

 From Harvest to Vanilla Beans